telerik/kendo-ui-builder/docs/data-providers/index.md

 # Data Providers Overview

-In the Builder, data providers enable services for establishing the connection between the data you want to display and the data source you want to use.
+Data providers enable services for establishing the connection between the data you want to display and the data source you want to use.

 * Each data provider is represented by a single URI.
 * The definition of a data provider identifies the authentication model which is required to access the data server it supports.